 Here we suggest you research the market and see whether a packaged holiday or booking the trip independently might make more sense for you.

 Hotels range from bed and breakfast to all inclusive anything from Guest Houses to Hotels.
 The resort hosts 60 hotels which can accommodate 30 000 guests simultaneously.
+You can use the widget below to find accommodation in Mamaia for your specific dates.

 Whatever you choose, make sure you understand what your hotel will offer as some hotels may charge for access to the pool or even their sunbeds.